 Best Use: Just about everything.

-Cutting bread with an ordinary, smooth blade doesn't work all that well.
-The force you have to apply to get through the tough crust tends to crush the softer bread inside and you end up tearing, rather than slicing, the piece off.
-Same goes for tomatoes and sandwiches on rolls.
-But serrated utility knives act like in-home wood saws to shear off delicate slices without mangling the innards.
+Cutting bread with an ordinary, smooth knife doesn’t work all that well.
+The force you have to apply to get through the tough crust tends to crush the softer bread inside, and you end up tearing, rather than slicing, the piece off.
+The same goes for tomatoes and sandwiches on rolls.
+But serrated knives act like in-home wood saws to shear off delicate slices without mangling the innards.

 The serrations of these knives act like hacksaw teeth, providing downward cutting action without needing much downward force.
 And since the serrations are dug into the blade, rather than stick out of it like a wood saw, the amount of horizontal force needed to rake through the food’s tough outer covering is reduced as well.